-Samples and Sampling Techniques
+mples and Sampling Techniques

 Hair et al. (2012) suggested that the proper sample size for SEM analysis tools is between 100-200 with the intention that it can be used in estimating interpretations by SEM.
 This study followed that and used 200 respondents as the samples.
 The complete questionnaires were obtained from 167 culinary SMEs (83.5%) and 33 hospitality SMEs (16.5%), with 200 SMEs.
-Based on the number of samples that have been calculated proportionally, the sampling of this study was carried out using a simple random sampling approach.
+Based on the study was carried out using a simple random sampling approach.
 Considering that the unit of analysis in this research was SMEs, the respondents were the owner of the SMEs, and one owner would represent one SMEs.